bona fides

 There’s no shame in allowing this category; it’s simply an acknowledgment that there are gaping “known unknowns” in all branches of science; and these in turn hint at unknown unknowns – questions we haven’t yet thought to ask.

 Faced with the enormity of even our known ignorance, it seems science might find a willingness to consider even outlandish theories; but a scientist who steps out of certain bounds is generally treated as an heretic, and excommunicated.
-Science, as a whole, has learned to keep its blinders on, to disregard anomalies and mysteries that challenge the existing paradigm.
-Scientific fundamentalism has become a religion.
+Science, as a whole, has learned to keep its blinders on, to disregard anomalies and mysteries that challenge the existing paradigm, trapped in the comedic logic of the “drunkard’s search”.

 Meanwhile, religion, tunneling from the other side of the mountain, has its own set of problems.
 Unfettered by scientific method, religious thinkers have been free to explore every realm of reality; and while thinking outside the box can lead to epiphanies, it can also produce a lot of clutter.
 Having sought truth through intuition, imagination, and “inner revelation”, religion crystallizes its theories, valid and otherwise, in the form of tradition, where they lie largely protected from inquiry or improvement.
 The wheat and the tares grow together till the end of time.

-The primary flaw of religions is that they, so heavily based on tradition, have a hard time shedding untruth.
-Over time, beliefs become calcified and sanctified, immune from scrutiny; in fact, the mere presence of doubt becomes a weakness or transgression.
+The primary flaw of religions is that they, so heavily based on tradition, are having a hard time shedding some untruths that desperately need to be shed – destructive superstitious fictions, traceable back to our caveman days.
+These fear-based fantasies didn’t really serve us then, and certainly don’t now.
+But antiquity eventually becomes its own proof, as beliefs become calcified and sanctified, the mere presence of doubt becoming a weakness or transgression.
 To science, this rigid deference to dogma is downright noxious; and to the extent that they contain and promote falsehood, these traditions are perceived as a genuine threat.

 In short, both science and religion have earned each other’s distrust.
 Neither wants to admit its vulnerabilities and “disarm”, and this impasse, coupled with other societal head/heart schisms, has resulted in planetwide dysfunction, as needed synergies fail to occur, and actual solutions to actual problems are obscured in clouds of enmity.
 Oy vey.